North & Central America

 Asia & Pacific

 Wondrous Asia and the Pacific Ocean lift our mood with their sometimes extravagant costumes and melodies, as is the case with the two performing musicians playing traditional instruments from Kazakhstan.
-The centre shows China’s large stand with mini areas devoted to different regions while the last two bottom pictures showcase Japan’s cherry blossom beauty with flowing fabrics and two ladies dressed in beautiful kimonos.
+The bottom left photo shows China’s large stand with mini areas devoted to different regions while the last two bottom pictures showcase Japan’s ladies dressed in beautiful kimonos and lanterns with flowing fabrics.

 Up first we have the pagoda-like stand of Thailand, as evocative as the two beautiful Thai Airlines ladies shown next to it – the embodiment of pure beauty and floral essence.
 In the middle captivating Indonesia steals the show with its ornately dressed ladies performing various dances next to Miss Southeast Asia.
 The bottom section is devoted to Malaysia, with traditional costumes and musicians adding to the authenticity and local flavour of it all.